dlebansais/FormattedNumber/README.md

 	* The significand, all characters before the exponent.
 	* The exponent, starting after the letter `e`.
 	* The invalid end of the string that could not be parsed after the exponent.
++ Perform operation on numbers with arbitrary precision.

 For example, the string `-3.1415e0X` is parsed as `-3.1415e`, `0` and `X`.